 Yes!
-GloveOn Avalon has been tested for safe use in clinical and non-clinical environments.
+GloveOn Avalon has been biocompatibility tested to show they are safe for use against various contacts, such as skin and oral, in clinical and non-clinical environments.
 It is also safer for the environment as no toxic residue is left after the biodegradation process.